nsaspook/daq_gert/README.md

 daq_gert
 ========
 Comedi driver for RPi ai, ao gpio for the  gertboard daq_gert.c
-Driver: "experimental" daq_gert in progress ... for 4.4+ kernels with DT on the RPi2/3 with the bcm2835 SPI master with async Comedi commands and triggers The single processor version for the RPi has only the sync analog sample capability
+Driver: "experimental" protocol driver daq_gert in progress ... for 4.4+ kernels with DT on the RPi2/3 with the bcm2835 SPI master with async Comedi commands and triggers The single processor version for the RPi has only the analog sample capability with no commands
 **********
 Device-tree operation:  Use overlay rpi-spigert-overlay.dtb to load the device module in /boot/config.txt: